fooplugins/foodocs/readme.txt

 == Description ==

 Easily create and manage documentation for your digital products in a central location.
+Then display your docs in a nice structure on the front-end, which includes syntax highlighting.

 = Plugin Features =

 *   Manage all your documentation using a custom post type.
 *   Include documentation on any page using a simple shortcode.
 *   Include a table of contents in your sidebar with a handy widget.
-*   built-in syntax highlighting.
+*   Built-in syntax highlighting.

 == Installation ==